There’s a white American proverb about violent protests that goes something like this: “What good will it do?”

 A caveat should be made about both studies.
 It’d be a mistake to draw a universal principle from them like “violence always trumps nonviolence.”

-Nevertheless, while “violence is the most powerful force for social change” may be an overstatement from this data, it certainly shows that violent protest is at least sometimes effective.
+Nevertheless, while “violence is the most powerful force for social change” may be an overstatement from this data, it certainly shows that riots have at been effective sometimes.

 ‘Violent’ or not, protests operate on the principle of consent.
 That is, as movement scholar Gene Sharp put it: